dialpad/dialtone-legacy/docs/guides/accessibility/principles-by-role.md

 ---
 title: Accessibility principles by role
-desc: A framework outlining how your role can address accessibility and Inclusive Design.
+desc: How your role can address accessibility and inclusive design.
 ---

 ## Product Management